How to Start an LLC in Texas

 Texas LLC filing times vary depending on your filing method.
 Online filings will be approved in around 2 business days, and you’ll get an emailed zip file confirmation from the Secretary of State when it’s done.
 In-person filings also take around 2 business days.
 Mailed filings can take up to 5-7 business days, but expediting options exist for mailed filings as well.
 If you submit by mail, you’ll get a stamped copy back in the mail after the state approves your certificate of formation.

-If you hire Rapid Registered Agent to start your LLC, we file online and typically have your Texas LLC formed within 2 business days.
+If you hire a Rapid Registered Agent to start your LLC, we file online and typically have your Texas LLC formed within 2 business days.

 Does a Texas LLC need a registered agent?

-Yes, a registered agent is required in Texas, but you can act as your own registered agent.
+Yes, a registered agent is required in Texas, but you can act as your registered agent.
 You need to list your registered agent on your Certificate of Formation and maintain one at all times.
 You must publicly list the physical address of your registered agent’s office (this will be part of your LLC’s permanent public record).
 Your registered agent must also be available during business hours to accept legal notices.
-Many people forming an LLC in Texas hire us to be their registered agent and use our registered office address for the principal, registered agent, registered office, members, and managers address to show stability as their LLC grows or changes—and not have to update addresses or worry about unwanted visitors at home or their office.
+Many people forming an LLC in Texas hire us to be their registered agent and use our registered office address for the principal, registered agent, registered office, members, and manager address to show stability as their LLC grows or changes—and not have to update addresses or worry about unwanted visitors at home or their office.

 Get an EIN for your Texas LLC